devantler/software-engineering-f22-shared/docs/dsl-notes/oliver-dsl.md

 ########logic loop (variable delay)#############
 if capacity in "storage" is not full then
-    "storage" move empty slot to "intake"
+    "disc" move empty slot to "intake"
-    "storage" mark slot at "intake" as full
+    "disc" mark slot at "intake" as full
-    "storage" move slot at "intake" to "camera" "scanner" scan color into itemcolor
+    "disc" move slot at "intake" to "camera"
+    "scanner" scan color into itemcolor
-    "storage" mark slot at "camera" as itemcolor if itemcolor is red then
+    "disc" mark slot at "camera" as itemcolor if itemcolor is red then
-        "storage" mark slot at "camera" as finished in 10 seconds if itemcolor is green then
+        "disc" mark slot at "camera" as finished in 10 seconds if itemcolor is green then
-        "storage" mark slot at "camera" as finished in 20 seconds if itemcolor is blue then
+        "disc" mark slot at "camera" as finished in 20 seconds if itemcolor is blue then
-        "storage" mark slot at "camera" as finished in 30 seconds
+        "disc" mark slot at "camera" as finished in 30 seconds

-for each item in "storage" that is finished then
+for each item in "disc" that is finished then
-    "storage" move slot to "crane"
+    "disc" move slot to "crane"
-    "crane" pickup item at "intake"
+    "fishing rod" pickup item at "intake"
     if color of item is red then
-        "crane" drop item at "red"
+        "fishing rod" drop item at "red"
     if color of item is green then
-        "crane" drop item at "green"
+        "fishing rod" drop item at "green"
     if color of item is blue then
-        "crane" drop item at "blue"
+        "fishing rod" drop item at "blue"
-    "storage" mark slot at "intake" as empty
+    "disc" mark slot at "intake" as empty
 ```